 Above and Below: Cursed Crowfoot will grow in standing water.
 Note the stout stem and fleshy leaves.
 The flower head.
-Note the sepals bend downward but are not reflexed.
+Note the sepals bend downward but are not fully reflexed.
 The green carpels in the center form the seeds.
 Drawing above from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The lower leaf from which the alternate common name of "Celery-leaf" Buttercup is obtained.
 2nd photo - The elongated heads forming seeds.
 Note the upper leaves are merely linear.